chuntul/bestplaylistmaker/README.md

+# BestPlaylistMaker (BPM)
-BestPlaylistMaker (BPM) - a web app with Flask and Vue for creating playlists of songs you like, within a certain bpm range.
+A web app with Flask and Vue for creating playlists of songs you like, within a certain bpm range.

 Is it really the best playlist maker?
 Probably not.
 I did it for the name though.